 Always count the coins beforehand, and make it the rule that no child eats until ALL the coins are found!

-Simply follow the easy instructions and pictures, and you'll have a fun cake you'll enjoy presenting to your child.
+Simply follow the easy instructions and pictures, and you'll have a fun cake that you'll enjoy presenting to your child.
 They'll love it and love you for making it.

 The sailing ship birthday cake will serve 9 to 12 youngsters.
 If you're planning a larger party, the ship pattern is simple enough that you could easily make enough for two cakes.
 Arrange the cakes side by side on a platter as though they are racing.